TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/push-ios.md

 ## Initialize NHN Cloud Push SDK

 * `The token registration and query features cannot be used without initialization.`
-* Set the Push AppKey issued from the Toast Cloud server in the [ToastPushConfiguration](./push-ios/#toastpushconfiguration) object.
+* Set the Push AppKey issued from the NHN Cloud server in the [ToastPushConfiguration](./push-ios/#toastpushconfiguration) object.
 * `In the development environment, the sandbox property of ToastPushConfiguration must be set to YES to receive the message sent using the development certificate.'

 ### Specification for Initialization API